Commencement guest FAQ

 There are some places where guests are not allowed to stand at any time: the aisles, berms, and around the trees and shrubs.
-We are very protective of our valuable landscaping, especially since the beauty of Killian Court is an asset to the Commencement ceremony.
+We are very protective of our valuable landscaping, especially since the beauty of Killian Court is an asset to the graduation ceremonies.
 Please be advised that we will be quick to prevent crowding of the greenery or of other guests.
 Our primary concern is that friends and families of our graduates have equal opportunity to enjoy this special day.
 Guests who are blocking others or impeding their enjoyment will be asked to move.

 Killian Court is a smoke-free environment.

-I want to take a photograph of my graduate as s/he receives his/her diploma.
+I want to take a photograph of my graduate on stage.
 How can I do that?

 If you are seated with an unobstructed view of the stage, you will be able to take a photograph from your seat.
-Otherwise, you will want to be sure to order a professional photograph or DVD.
+Otherwise, you will want to be sure to order a professional photograph.
 There is not a designated area at the front of the court where photos can be taken.
 Further, guests are not permitted to stand in chairs or in the aisles at any time, both for reasons of safety and because to do so would block the views of others.
-We strongly recommend the professional photographs and videos.
+We strongly recommend the professional photographs.

 Okay, I can wait until the ceremony is over.
 But then are we allowed up front for photos with families?

 Yes!
-For about two hours after Commencement, the stage, flowers, and MIT seal will remain in place so that families may take photos together.
-A line forms on the left.
+Families may take photos together in after both the Doctoral Ceremony and the Commencement Exercises.
 Please work quickly so that everyone who wants photos has a chance to take them.
-The campus, including Killian Court, is in use all weekend for Reunion and community activities; preparations for those events resume after Commencement.
+The campus, including Killian Court, is in use all weekend for Reunion and community activities; preparations for those events resume immediately following the ceremonies.

 Considering the early entrance time to Killian Court for the Commencement Exercises, guests could be in the seating area for up to six hours.
 Although water will be provided, it is suggested that guests bring snacks enough to sustain them.